kl3mousse/seafighter/README.md

 ![](https://img.shields.io/badge/game%20platform-MAME-blue.svg)
 ![](https://img.shields.io/badge/game%20platform-NeoSD%20(real%20MVS%20or%20AES)-blue.svg)

-one more neogeo homebrew... an **horizontal shooter** you can play on MAME neogeo emulator, or even on arcade MVS board with a NeoSD cadridge able to load roms.
+This project started first as a fork of Neo Thunder game (see includes below), then finally integrating DatLib SDK more than building a game engine.
+Latest target it to provide a NeoGeo mode API that would simplify the various modes the NeoGeo is providing (Demo mode, Title mode, Game mode with all the possible variations a developer has to handle to have the game working on both Console and Arcade modes).
+Part (most) of the code comes from NeoHomeBrew and HPman.

+The game is not working anymore, need to work on it.

 ![https://img.shields.io/badge/buildpack-gcc%20for%20win10-blue.svg]()

-I'm now in the middle of adding DatLib in the whole package.
-I've had to remove most of the code, but there are still things to clean-up.
-The game is not working anymore, need to work on it.

-*Thanks to the neogeo scene (Sebastian Mihai, HPman, Furrtek, dciabrin, freem/AJ, Blastar, Vasiliy Familiya, Smkdan, Chris Covell...) for the assets & examples :)*
+*Thanks to the neogeo scene (Sebastian Mihai, HPman, Furrtek, dciabrin, freem/AJ, Blastar, Vasiliy Familiya, Smkdan, Chris Covelln NeoHomebrew...) for the assets & examples :)*

 # key programs
-- run_me_first.bat: will setup Windows PATH to be able to access compilers and libraries for your C/ASM code into ROMs
-- build_Cartridge.bat will compile your code and build roms
+- make (rom)				# compile the whole
+- make Install			# install for Windows
+- make gfx					# rebuild Graphics
+- make fix_gfx			# rebuild FIX rom
+- make clean				# remove temp files
-- testwithMAME.bat will launch your ROM with MAME
+- make play         # launch MAME

 # latest updates (latest updates first)
+- Demo/Title modes APIs ok (that was the easy part)
-- initiated a simple makefile
+- initiated a simple makefile (not expert of make automation, but at least newbies can understand)
 - started to break the whole thing to include DATlib from HPman.
 This requires to change the make/build process (wip).
 Fix & C1/C2 files build process OK.
 - added NGFX tool for sprites/graphic/fix editing
 - dedicated MAME hash setup in order to test as a homebrew Rom, not as a puzzledp clone.
 Unfortunately this now makes the Sound driver crash for some reason (to be fixed later)